Ben Tameifuna

-He plays club rugby for the French team Racing 92, having previously played for the Chiefs in Super Rugby and Hawke's Bay Magpies in the ITM Cup.
-In 2012 he became the Chiefs first choice tighthead prop.
-He is also acknowledged for his ability to fill in at hooker.
+Benjamin Vainga Charles Tameifuna ([dɑːmeɪfʊnɑː]; born 30 August 1991) is a professional rugby union player who plays as a prop for Top 14 club Bordeaux Bègles.
+Born in New Zealand, he represents Tonga at international level after qualifying on ancestry grounds.

-Career
+Club career

 Tameifuna made his Hawke Bay's debut as a teenager in 2010.
 He represented the New Zealand under 20s at the 2011 IRB Junior World Championship, and in March 2012 he made his Chiefs debut after an injury sidelined Ben Afeaki.
 In 2013, he signed a contract extension with the Chiefs until 2014.